-- promote and assist implementation of strategic integrated coastal and catchment planning to ensure a healthy aquatic environment - partner with industry on a transition plan to reduce emissions and waste across the value chain - maximise the value of all farmed space through a strong research, innovation, and commercialisation system - develop world-leading frameworks for open ocean and land-based farming - support infrastructure needs to enable growth - strengthen biosecurity management - support the industry to adapt to climate change - build Māori and community knowledge about aquaculture and their input into growth opportunities - deliver the Crown's aquaculture settlement obligations in a manner that facilitates early investment in new opportunities - recognise Māori values and aspirations across the work programme.
+- · develop world-leading frameworks for open ocean and land-based farming - support infrastructure needs to enable growth - strengthen biosecurity management - support the industry to adapt to climate change - build Māori and community knowledge about aquaculture and their input into growth opportunities - deliver the Crown's aquaculture settlement obligations in a manner that facilitates early investment in new opportunities - recognise Māori values and aspirations across the work programme.

 The strategy objectives are expected to be achieved through three key drivers (see the strategy map on the front cover of this submission).
-Importantly, the three key drivers of the strategy are not about expanding salmon farming in the Marlborough Sounds (which the implementation of Variation 1A would do), but about applying innovation to the existing farms inshore and expanding landbased aquaculture and open ocean aquaculture.
-The three key drivers are explained in the strategy, as set out below:
+Importantly, the three key drivers of the strategy are not about expanding salmon farming in the Marlborough Sounds (which the implementation of Variation 1A would do), but about applying innovation to the existing farms inshore and expanding land based aquaculture and open ocean aquaculture.
+The three key drivers are explained in the strategy, as set out overleaf: